labex-labs/open-source-labs/python/python-mastery/lab-ex7-2-decorator-chaining/en/step1.md

 # Preserving Function Metadata in Decorators

-When you use a decorator to wrap a function, the original function's metadata (like name, documentation string, and annotations) is lost by default.
-Let's verify this issue first.
+In Python, decorators are a powerful tool that allows you to modify the behavior of functions.
+However, when you use a decorator to wrap a function, there's a little problem.
+By default, the original function's metadata, such as its name, documentation string (docstring), and annotations, gets lost.
+Metadata is important because it helps in introspection (examining the code's structure) and generating documentation.
+Let's first verify this issue.

-Open your terminal in the WebIDE and run the following Python commands:
+Open your terminal in the WebIDE.
+We'll run some Python commands to see what happens when we use a decorator.
+The following commands will create a simple function `add` wrapped with a decorator and then print the function and its docstring.

 ```bash
 cd ~/project